-We are now taking expressions of interest for exhibitions in 2022 (limited space remaining) and 2023, although enquires about smaller consignments of work are welcome at any time for general display in the shop and gallery.
+We are now taking expressions of interest for exhibitions in 2023, although enquiries about smaller consignments of work are welcome at any time for general display in the shop and gallery.
 Please contact us, to make an appointment to speak to or see Hazel, gallery owner, for an initial informal chat, or email some representative images of your work.

 Past Exhibition Highlights

 A meandering but purposeful path by two pals through their combined imaginations.
 We stock works by both these artists all year round; find thier pages here.

 Katherine Sutherland & Clare Blois - Coast and Water